 I feel so heavy!

 Pelvic heaviness can be apparent in the first trimester of pregnancy.
-This is due to increased blood flow to the pelvis and increase in uterine size because of your pregnancy.
+This is due to increased blood flow to the pelvis and an increase in uterine size because of your pregnancy.
 It is also due stretching of the uterus supporting ligaments.
 Because of this heaviness is usually worse in pregnancies subsequent to the first ongoing pregnancy.

 As the uterus enlarges there can be pain from tension on the round ligaments at either side of the uterus.
 We call this ‘ligamentous’ pain.